mscharhag/oleaster/oleaster-runner/README.md

 -java effectively final
 ## Assertions

-Validating the result of a test can be done in various Oleaster Matchers provide Jasmine-like Matchers for checking expected test results.
+Validating the result of a test can be done in various ways.
+Oleaster Matchers provide Jasmine-like Matchers for checking expected test results.
 However it is also possible to use standard JUnit assertions or additional libraries like [Hamcrest](https://github.com/hamcrest/JavaHamcrest).
 ```java